Modern Foreign Languages

 Key Stage 1

-French is taught weekly in Key Stage 1 – a thirty-minute session each week for Year 1 and one hour per week for Year 2.
+French is taught weekly in Key Stage 1 – a thirty-minute session each week for Year 1 and Year 2.
 The children learn French through songs, stories and games.
 The focus in Key Stage 1 is building the children’s confidence to ‘have a go’ at speaking French with correct pronunciation as well as developing vocabulary.

 Year 1 Language Objectives: